Erco13/Bellabeat-Case-Study-Google/README.md

 - In-app nudges for low-activity weekdays.
 - Weekly step goal reminders + streak badges.
 - Bedtime reminders
-- Sleep suggesting when weekly average <7 h
+- Sleep suggestions when weekly average <7 h
 - 2 weeks trial for new joiners to build a habit using the app

   ## Repo Structure